wvhulle/wvhulle.github.io/content/blog/2025-03-18-func_async.md

 What if you need to use the same output of a stream in several places?
 You can do it with one of the following:

 - Creating a broadcast channel, send the clone-able  items into the sender and  tell many async helper tasks (or threads) to actively pull each receiver.
 This would be an imperative approach and requires extra heap allocations for each task and output.
 - Create a special kind of output clone-able stream that works cooperatively with any other sibling streams and wakes them up when necessary.
 This is a more functional approach and may require less heap allocations.
-It may also allow you to drop any dependency on a particular async runtime (to be verified).
+It may also allow you to drop any dependency on a particular async runtime.

 In case you go for the last approach, there are a couple of crates available on [crates.io](crates.io) that turn a stream with clone-able items into a clone-able stream with the same items:

-- [clone-stream](https://github.com/wvhulle/clone-stream): A library that I made in April 2025.
+- [`clone-stream`](https://github.com/wvhulle/clone-stream): A library that I made in April 2025.
 It contains several tests and was benchmarked with thousands of clones.
-- [fork_stream](https://crates.io/crates/fork_stream), slightly more complicated with a Waker queue.
+- [`fork_stream`](https://crates.io/crates/fork_stream), slightly more complicated with a Waker queue.
 I tried something similar but then I moved away from tracking clones based on `Waker`s because it was hard to write unit tests for.
-- [shared_stream](https://docs.rs/shared_stream/latest/shared_stream/): This crate uses a lot of `unsafe` Rust and does not contain tests.
+- [`shared_stream`](https://docs.rs/shared_stream/latest/shared_stream/): This crate uses a lot of `unsafe` Rust and does not contain tests.

-Average usage of my crate `clone-stream` looks like:
+- [`futures-rx`](https://docs.rs/futures-rx/latest/futures_rx/): contains a few useful primitives, inspired by the famous "RxJS" library.
+The primitive that could be useful for cloning streams is [`share`](https://docs.rs/futures-rx/latest/futures_rx/stream_ext/trait.RxExt.html#method.share).
+This method transforms a stream of items into a stream of references (which may, in turn, be cloned).

+To use the my crate `clone-stream` you have to import the trait `ForkStream`, then you call `fork` on the input stream.
+Afterwards, you can clone the output stream of `fork` as much as you want.

 ```rust
 use futures::{FutureExt, StreamExt, stream};